eugli/pathmaster/README.md

 This project was built for COP3530: Data Structures and Algorithms at the University of Florida.
 (We got 1st place 😃.)

+Will work on it when I get the chance.

 ## Todo
 - [x] fix button animation
 - [x] fix reset button